bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Video 9

 ![Epithelial strain rate during ectopic folding in *btd* mutant.
 Video from !@fig:vid-mitotic-fold overlaid with the estimated strain rate across the tissues (color-coded from purple to yellow).
 Increase in strain rates are associated with tissue infolding and mitotic expansions.
 The video is looped.
 Frame rate = 10\ fps.
+Scale bars = 20\ µm.
 ](figures/Vid9.jpg){#fig:vid-strain-rate tag="Supplementary Video 9" width=50%}

 \newpage